klohner/honeywell-wireless-doorbell/README.md

 - The [YARD Stick One](https://greatscottgadgets.com/yardstickone/) is also an incredible thing.
-Transmitting arbitrary digital signals to test out signal changes was essential.
+Transmitting arbitrary digital signals to test out signal changes is essential to this project.
 This made it easy.

-- [rfcat](https://github.com/atlas0fd00m/rfcat) is also essential to effectively tapping into the abilities of the YARD Stick One.
+- [rfcat](https://github.com/atlas0fd00m/rfcat) is also essential to effectively tap into the abilities of the YARD Stick One.